liboevan/hass-custom-components/doc/sensor_heweather.md

-# Home Assistant Custom Components

-## Weather Sensor - He Weather
+# Weather Sensor - He Weather

-You need an API key which is free but requires [registration](www.heweather.com).
+You need an API key which is free but requires [registration](https://www.heweather.com).
 You can make up to 3000 calls per day for free.

 * This plugin invokes the API `https://free-api.heweather.com/v5/weather?city=yourcity&key=yourkey` for Chinese cities only.